eeshanbot/template-muddy-thesis/README.md

 # muddy-thesis: tufte-inspired MIT thesis template

 This repository is named after the on-campus bar at MIT, _The Muddy_, in honor of all the thesis writing I would have done there if COVID-19 was not a thing.
 Accordingly, the styling (formatting, page numbers, coverpage) are appropriate for an MIT thesis.
 I found the provided MIT thesis template overwhelming with all of its comments and definitions; this automates only the most universal parts.
-Check the [MIT specifications for thesis formatting](https://libraries.mit.edu/distinctive-collections/thesis-specs/#format) to ensure you're emulating the right version.
+Check the [MIT specifications for thesis formatting](https://libraries.mit.edu/distinctive-collections/thesis-specs/#format) to ensure you have the correct formatting for your graduating conditions (and congratulations!).

 Everything is based on [`KOMA-script`](https://ctan.org/pkg/koma-script?lang=en), so it is easy to make changes as you wish.